emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 How to create a relationship between the 2 queries:
 > Model view -> Manage relationships -> New

-- based on columns
+- Based on columns
-- match income order[bins] to data[Income]
+- Match income order[bins] to data[Income]
-- use 'Many to one cardinality'
+- Use 'Many to one cardinality'

 ![Manage relationships](https://github.com/emm-sam/NHANES-POWERBI-ANALYTICS/assets/100299675/95dc3f43-f7eb-4123-af8c-4bee3478201e)